Phanatic/phanatic.github.io/_posts/2017-05-12-Interviewing-At-Github.md

 We had a fun 80 minutes going through the problem, proposing the changes required to make the new feature work with the existing code base, and the usual trial & error of actually getting a program running.
-They were really fun to talk to, and mercifully laughed at a few of my jokes about.
+They were really fun to talk to, and mercifully laughed at a few of my jokes.
 I was able to get the solution to the problem early on and we spent a few extra minutes modifying the existing tests and adding new ones so that the new feature could be tested and no older features were broken.
 After a wrap-up, I had a chance to ask a few questions off of my interviewers.